gigalixir/gigalixir-cli/docs/source/main.rst

     This is probably best answered by someone else.
 Take a look at the `elixir homepage`_ and the `phoenix homepage`_.

-  - *How is GIGALIXIR different from Heroku, Deis, Dokku, Elastic Beanstalk, and App Engine?*
+  - *How is GIGALIXIR different from Heroku and Deis Workflow?*

     Heroku is a really great platform to run you Elixir apps and much of GIGALIXIR was designed based on their excellent `twelve-factor methodology`_.
-But Heroku made design decisions that prioritize simplicity and it is difficult to run Elixir and Phoenix on Heroku unless you are willing to sacrifice many of the greatest advantages Elixir and Phoenix provide like node clustering, hot upgrades, and remote observer.
+Heroku made design decisions that prioritize simplicity and they make it difficult to shoot yourself in the foot.
+As a consequence, it is difficult to run Elixir and Phoenix on Heroku unless you are willing to sacrifice many of the greatest advantages Elixir and Phoenix provide like node clustering, hot upgrades, and remote observer.

-    Deis is also really great platform if you want to run on your own infrastructure.
-You can install Deis and run apps almost as easily as Heroku, but they do not support Elixir's distributed features out of the box.
-While it can be done, there's a lot of extra work you'll have to do to support clustering, hot upgrades, and remote observer.
-GIGALIXIR has already figured these out so you can focus on building your app.
+    Deis Workflow is also really great platform and is very similar to Heroku, except you run it your own infrastructure.
+Because Deis is open source and runs on Kubernetes, you could conceivably make modifications to support node clustering and remote observer, but hot upgrades would require some fundamental changes to the way Deis was designed to work.
+Even if all this was possible, you'd still have to spend quite a bit of timing solving problems that GIGALIXIR has already figured out for you.

-    Dokku is also a great solution, but only runs on a single node so it inherently does not support clustering.
+    On the other hand, Heroku and Deis are more mature products that have been around much longer.
+They have more features, but we are working hard to fill in the holes.
+Heroku and Deis also support languages other than Elixir.
+Heroku has a web interface, databases as a service, and tons of add-ons.

-    Elastic Beanstalk and App Engine similarly does not support distributed Elixir features without a lot of extra effort.
+    In the end, because GIGALIXIR is focused on just Elixir and Phoenix, we make fundamental design decisions that Heroku and Deis can't make and spend time building features that they can't build.
+For example, Heroku and Deis will almost certainly never support `hot configuration updates`_.
+Like they say, we try to do one thing and do it well.

   - *I thought you weren't supposed to SSH into docker containers!?*